dude15/mail_spam/README.md

 URL: put there smtp protocol of your email(for example,if you have gmail,you must write "smtp.gmail.com")

-Whom: write attacked mail here
+Target email: write target email here

 Text: write the text of the message